puppetlabs/pdksync/README.md

 bundle exec rake -T
 bundle exec rake 'gem_testing[]'
 ```

+Once the verified gem is released we can use pdksync to update the the new version of gem released in the  .sync.yaml file.

 The rake tasks take in a file, `managed_modules.yml`, stored within the local directory that lists all the repositories that need to be updated.
 It then clones them, one after another, so that a local copy exists.
 The `pdk update` command is ran against this local copy, with the subsequent changes being added into a commit on a unique branch.
 It is then pushed back to the remote master — where the local copy was originally cloned.
 A pull request against master is opened, and pdksync begins to clone the next repository.